andreiutule19/faq-app/README.md

 For questions, please:
 - Open an issue on GitHub
 - Check the API documentation at `Documentation.pdf`
-- Review the test collection within documentationfor usage examples
+- Review the test collection within documentationCfor usage examples